Korean Air Flight 803: Aircraft

+Crew

+The captain was Kim Ho-jung (54), the first officer was Choi Jae-hong (57), and the flight engineer was Hyun Gyu-hwan (53).

 Accident

-Flight 803 was a scheduled International passenger service from Seoul, South Korea to Tripoli, Libya with intermediate stops in Bangkok, Thailand and Jeddah, Saudi Arabia.
+Flight 803 was a scheduled international passenger service from Seoul, South Korea to Tripoli, Libya with intermediate stops in Bangkok, Thailand and Jeddah, Saudi Arabia.
 There were a total of 18 crew members and 181 passengers, mostly South Korean workers, who were returning to Libya for construction work after their home leave.
-The weather at the time of the crash consisted of heavy fog and visibility was between 100 and 800 ft.
+The weather at the time of the accident consisted of heavy fog and visibility was between 100 and 800 ft.
 Nevertheless, in such circumstances, the flight crew decided to continue the approach.
 On approach to runway 27, the DC-10 dropped below the glide path, then at 7:05 (according to other data - 7:30), it crashed into two buildings, broke into three sections, and burst into flames.
-The crash site was in an orchard 1.5 mi short of runway 27.
-75 people (72 passengers and 3 crew members) died in the crash, in addition to four people on the ground.
+90% of the on-board fatalities were attributed to the fire, with the remaining 10% attributed to impact shock The accident site was in an orchard 1.5 mi short of runway 27.
+80 people (70 passengers and four crew members) died in the accident, including six people on the ground.

-Daewoo and Donga had multiple South Korean employees on board.

-There were 189 South Koreans, seven Libyans, and three Japanese nationals.
+There were 189 South Koreans, seven Libyans, and three Japanese nationals on board Flight 803.
+Two South Korean companies, Daewoo and Donga Construction Co, had multiple South Korean employees on board.